eyerockk/YEOK-python-discord-nuker/README.md

 # YEOK-python-discord-nuker
-• A very fast, easy, and simple nuker
+• A very fast, easy, and simple nuker -- note: This is an old version

-• The purpose of this was to show how these bots work
+• Educational Purposes

 • I have put comments explaining everything in the COMMENTS version of the file